-On March 22, 2007, the Mental Health Board convened a general meeting and a held a Public Hearing to discuss the Plan.
-The Plan was approved by the Mental Health Board on March 22nd and by the Orange County Board of Supervisors on March 27, 2007.
+In mid-March, after the close of the public comment period, the Mental Health Board will convene a general meeting and a hold a Public Hearing to discuss the Plan.
+The Public Hearing has been tentatively scheduled for March 22nd.
+Once approved by the Mental Health Board, the Plan will be considered by the Orange County Board of Supervisors for approval and submittal to DMH.